rzezeski/try-try-try/2011/riak-search-inline-fields/README.md

 Schemes on Performance of Query Processing in Parallel Text Retrieval Systems_.

-4: In search parlence a word is called a _term_ and the entire list of terms is called the _vocabulary_.
+4: In search parlance a word is called a _term_ and the entire list of terms is called the _vocabulary_.

 5: Or abuse, depending on your disposition.